Lenna-Robotics-Research-Lab/LMR-MCU-Board/README.md

 ## LMR Bardia Board ##

 The Bardia Board, designed as an open-source hardware by Lenna Robotics Lab, is the MCU board for the LMR v1.1.
+The Schematics and PCB of this board is free to use under open-source licensing.

 ![Alt text](https://github.com/Lenna-Robotics-Research-Lab/LMR-MCU-Board/blob/main/images/Lenna_Board_2.png "LMR v1.1 Bardia Board")
 </br>